bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-This selects the output PWM type, allowing for normal PWM continuous output, OneShot or brushed motor output
+This selects the output PWM type, allowing for normal PWM continuous output, OneShot, brushed or DShot motor output

 |Value|Meaning|
 |:---:|:---:|